elotl/try-nova/tutorials/poc-policy-based-scheduling.md

 ### Workload migration

-Now let's say your `my-workload-cluster-1` will go through some maintenance and you want to migrate your guestbook application to `my-workload-cluster-2`.
+Now let's say your `kind-workload-1` will go through some maintenance and you want to migrate your guestbook application to `kind-workload-2`.
 You can achieve this by editing the schedulePolicy:

-1. `kubectl --context="$NOVA_CTX" edit schedulepolicy app-guestbook -n guestbook`.
-Update `my-workload-cluster-1` to `my-workload-cluster-2`.
+1. `kubectl --context=nova edit schedulepolicy app-guestbook -n guestbook`.
+Update `kind-workload-1` to `kind-workload-2`.
-2. You should be able to see your workload deleted from `my-workload-cluster-1` and recreated in`my-workload-cluster-2`.
+2. You should be able to see your workload deleted from `kind-workload-1` and recreated in`kind-workload-2`.

 ## Policy configuration